FAQ - About the Library

 Can I get something notarized?

 Can I reserve a meeting room?

-We know that many in our community don’t have access to Wifi in their homes.
-That’s why we extended the Wifi in all our locations into the parking lots.
-The Wifi is on 24/7 for easy access for work, school, library, and health-related questions.
-We ask that users remain in their vehicles while accessing Wifi.
+We know that many in our community don’t have access to WiFi in their homes.
+That’s why in most locations you can access WiFi from any of our locations.
+The WiFi is on 24/7 for easy access for work, school, library, and health-related questions.

 How do I get a new library card?

-Your Library Card can give you immediate access to our entire online library.
-If you don't have one, you can apply for a Library Card online.
-Applicants must be residents of Ohio.
+Your library card can give you immediate access to our entire online library.
+If you don't have one, you can apply for a library card online.
+Applicants must live, work, or attend school in Ohio.